Table of Contents here.

 Hopper hated when his sisters brought up the subject of Charlize Theron.
 It still felt raw.

 “Thank you for everything,” he wrote.
-“Call me tomorrow after your movie party or whatever they call it.”
+“Call me tomorrow after your movie party.”

 Hopper missed his own children.
 When they stayed with him, it felt like all the outside pressures disappeared.
 He could be in the moment because they needed him to be in the moment.
 “They could die if you allow yourself to be distracted,” Ingrid said the first time she brought Max and Alexis to his apartment for a weekend with their father.
 “I could easily spend five to 10 minutes just listing for you all the ways our sons could die from your inattention.”
 His parents, Olympia, Silver, Ingrid, his editor Lola, his students, his department chair, his dean, the president of the University of Chicago…everyone who could want something from him melted away in the presence of his children.
 Though he did not have a proclivity for dogs or cats, he loved children.